DedalusProject/dedalus/docs/machines/nasa_pleiades/pleiades_intel.rst

     make -j
     make install

 These compilation options are based on ``/nasa/openmpi/1.6.5/NAS_config.sh``, and are thanks to advice from Daniel Kokron at NAS.
-Compiling takes about one hour.
+Compiling takes about 10-15 minutes with make -j.

 Building Python3